mental health advocate

 Gary Vaynerchuk, with millions of followers shared a short but powerful quote with me on his live show.
 The quote "Everything's scary till it's not" reminds us all that the negative chatter in our minds can be our own worst enemy.
 My anxiety used to hold me back from taking chances in life, but now, even when I feel afraid, I go for it!

-My Mother's Day online Celebration was at full capacity with over 100 participants in May 2020 in recognition of Mental Health Month during the global pandemic.
+My Mother's Day online Celebration was held in recognition of Mental Health Month during the 2020 global pandemic, in partnership with Tech Engineer Sassy LaV and 100 women particpated in the live event nationwide.
 The celebration included encouraging words for mothers, a guitar performance, an interactive cooking segment, and an interview on overcoming motherhood adversities.
 Psycologist.
 Dr. Natasha Williams and I gave a message on managing mental health.

 Activist.
 Strategist.
 Philanthropist.
 These words accurately and actively describe, Karen Carrington, the voice of those who hear voices.
 In this fast moving world and abounding culture/society, Lady Carrington heralds as a champion lobbyist and an inspiring human being seeking radical reform to how we view those living with mental illness.
 Decorated as one of the leading activists in the nation of Canada, this brilliant and articulate freedom fighter takes the lid off of labels and with authority stemming from a wealth of personal experience on the matter, places a stronghold on stereotypes.
 Blessed as an insightful communicator, she has been a tower of strength to all races and ethnicities, revealing that perhaps, humanity is not as divided as the media makes us out to be”.